reednaidoo/CL-SegFormer/README.md

 * Be sure to adjust all root directories in the scripts.

-* CityScapes dataset follows a dataset structure as follows:
+* CityScapes dataset dataset directory is structured as follows:

 ~~~text
 CityScapes/